adtsvetkov/SMILES-2026-Hallucination-Detection/SOLUTION.md

 - attention ensembles;
 - final Track C solution.

-More details you can find in [`solution.md`](https://github.com/adtsvetkov/SMILES-2026-Hallucination-Detection/blob/second_iter_track_C/solution.md) inside this branch.
+More details about the model you can find in [`solution.md`](https://github.com/adtsvetkov/SMILES-2026-Hallucination-Detection/blob/second_iter_track_C/solution.md) inside this branch.

 ---